sheredom/utest.h/README.md

 The current supported compilers are gcc, clang, MSVC's cl.exe, and clang-cl.exe.

-It also works with tcc, but only the trunk version.
-The last release of tcc compiler was version 0.9.27 which lacks a feature for UTEST to work.
-Make sure to use the trunk version and it will work as expected.
+It also works with tcc but with a caveat: the latest release of the tcc compiler (version 0.9.27) lacks a feature for UTEST to work.
+Make sure to use a tcc that is patched with the constructor attribute extension.
+Recent Ubuntu and Debian Linux distros ship tcc with that patch already included.
+If you compile tcc yourself, use the trunk version and it will work as expected.

 ## Command Line Options